rezaul3025/procedure-scheduling/README.md

 Thymeleaf - templating

 Hibernate: \
-Data use the hibernate out of box
+Spring Data use the hibernate out of box

 UI: \
 Html5, Bootstrap 4